There are many group therapy activities for adults. Be innovative with your counseling approach.

 Are you ready to add groups to your private practice setting?
 Great!
 Here are five innovative group therapy activities for adults you can use in your practice.
 Some of these can run for consecutive groups, while others are fun ideas to that may only happen once in a group’s cycle.

 Art therapy is a great tool to include in group settings.
-In a recent study detailed by Psychology Today, researchers “set out to identify the possible effects of art therapy on the recovery process in groups of adults with personality disorders, based on existing anecdotal observations made by practitioners in the field and patient testimonies.”
+In a recent study, researchers “set out to identify the possible effects of art therapy on the recovery process in groups of adults with personality disorders, based on existing anecdotal observations made by practitioners in the field and patient testimonies.”
 Their data indicated that art therapy was successful in helping patients in five major areas:

 - Perception and self-perception